 A Subscriber Organization wanting to build a CSEGS to participate in the pilot program must be approved by the Maryland Public Service Commission (MD PSC) and receive a Subscriber Organization identification number.
 Visit the MD PSC website for more information on this process.

-BGE will begin accepting CSEGS Interconnection Applications for the first year of the pilot program at 12:00 pm EDT on June 21, 2017.
+BGE will begin accepting CSEGS Interconnection Applications for year 2/3 of the pilot program at 12:00 pm EPT on November 5, 2018.
 Interconnection Applications received before that time will not be accepted.
-Interconnection Applications will be accepted under the existing BGE Interconnection Application process and in accordance with COMAR 20.50.09.
+Interconnection Applications will be accepted under the existing BGE Interconnection Application process only via email or U.S. Mail and in accordance with COMAR 20.50.09.

 Supplemental Instructions for Interconnection Application For Community Solar Projects (PDF)